oerpli/oerpli.github.io/README.md

 # My blog/website/whatever

-I'm using the Moon Jekyll theme from @taylantatli with a few modifications.
+I'm using the Moon Jekyll theme from @TaylanTatli with a few modifications.
 Feel free to fork this repo if you like my modifications.

 ## Modifications